The ApolloScape Open Dataset for Autonomous Driving and its Application: Introduction

 Specifically, in current stage, ApolloScape contains properties of, \begin{enumerate} \item dense semantics 3D point cloud for the environment (20+ driving site) \item stereo driving videos (100+ hours) \item high accurate 6DoF camera pose. (translation $\leq 50$mm, rotation $\leq 0.015^\circ$) \item videos at same site under different day times, (morning, noon, night) \item dense per-pixel per-frame semantic labelling (35 classes, 144K+ images) \item per-pixel lanemark labelling (35 classes, 160K+ images) \item semantic 2D instances segmentation (8 classes, 90K+ images) \item 2D car keypoints and 3D car instance labelling (70K cars) \end{enumerate}

 With these information, we have released several standard benchmarks for scene parsing~\cite{segment}, instance segmentation~\cite{instance}, lanemark parsing~\cite{lanemark}, self-localization~\cite{localization} by withholding part of the data as test set, and our toolkit for visualization and evaluation has also published~\cite{apolloapi}.
 Here, for 3D car instance, we list the car number we already labelled, and since it is still under development, we will elaborate it in our future work.
-Fig.~\ref{fig:example} shows a glance of ApolloScape, which illustrates various information from the dataset that is necessary for autonomous driving.
-More excitingly, we show a road map of ApolloScape at the bottom of Fig.~\ref{fig:example}.
-Our dataset is still growing and evolving, and will shortly contains new tasks such as 3D car instance shape and pose, 3D car tracking etc., which are important for scene understanding in fine granularity.
-In addition, thanks to our efficient labelling pipeline, we are able to scale the dataset to multiple cities and sites, and we plan to contain at least 10 cities in China early next year under various weather conditions such as raining, snowing and foggy.
+Fig.~\ref{fig:example} shows a glance of \emph{ApolloScape}, which illustrates various information from the dataset that is necessary for autonomous driving.
+Our dataset is still growing and evolving, and will shortly contains new tasks such as 3D car instance shape and pose, 3D car tracking etc., which are important for scene understanding with finer granularity.
+In addition, thanks to our efficient labelling pipeline, we are able to scale the dataset to multiple cities and sites, and we have already contained 10 cities in China under various driving conditions.

-Based on ApolloScape dataset, we are able to develop algorithms for jointly considering 3D and 2D simultaneously with multiple tasks like segmentation, reconstruction, self-localization etc. These tasks are traditionally handled individually~\cite{Kendall_2015_ICCV,ChenPSA17}, or jointly handled offline with semantic SLAM~\cite{kundu2014joint} which can be time consuming.
+Based on \emph{ApolloScape}, we are able to develop algorithms for jointly considering 3D and 2D simultaneously with multiple tasks like segmentation, reconstruction, self-localization etc. These tasks are traditionally handled individually~\cite{Kendall_2015_ICCV,ChenPSA17}, or jointly handled offline with semantic SLAM~\cite{kundu2014joint} which could be time consuming.
 However, from a more practical standpoint, self-driving car needs to handle localization and parsing the environment on-the-fly efficiently.
-Therefore, in this paper, we also propose a deep learning based online algorithm jointly solving localization and semantic scene parsing when a 3D semantic map is available.
+Therefore, in this paper, we propose a deep learning based online algorithm jointly solving localization and semantic scene parsing when a 3D semantic map is available.
 In our system, we assume to have (a) GPS/IMU signal to provide a coarse camera pose estimation; (b) a semantic 3D map for the static environment.
 The GPS/IMU signals serve as a crucial prior for our pose estimation system.
 The semantic 3D map, which can synthesize a semantic view for a given camera pose, not only provides strong guidance for scene parsing, but also helps maintain temporal consistency.